BrianNathanWhite/Linear-Models-Exercises/README.md

 # Linear Models Exercise
-Some advanced numerical exercises from Smith-Young for Applied Statistics I (i.e. Linear Models, the first course in the PhD level applied statistics sequence).
+Some advanced numerical exercises from the course text by Smith and Young for Applied Statistics I (i.e. The Theory of Linear Models) at UNC.